Chaitalykundu/Core-Subject/DBMS/01-Introduction.md

 - Data is the collection of a distinct small unit of info
 - Raw facts, figures, statics etc having no particular meaning are data
-- Ex : text, image vudio, video, map etc
+- Ex : text, image, audio, video, map etc

 &nbsp;